kimgoetzke/rusteroids/README.md

 # Rusteroids

-This is a crappy asteroids mini-game written in Rust, using Bevy engine.
+This is a crappy asteroids-like game written in Rust, using Bevy engine and Rapier2d.
 The purpose of this project was to learn Rust in a playful way.
-Please excuse the awful code; this the first time I'm looking at Rust (and Bevy) and I'm sure there are many things that could be done better.
+Please excuse the awful code; this the first time I'm looking at Rust (and Bevy), so there will be millions of things that could have been done in a better and more idiomatic way.

 > [!IMPORTANT]
 > I'm still working on this, so the info below will be incomplete.